amodal1/IRSAW/README.md

 Intel RealSense Spatial Awareness Wearable

-This project is about augmenting the sense of the visually impaired using a wearable which gives vibrotactile feedback on the body to make them aware about their surroundings.
-A depth camera is used to see what is in front of a person and the vibration motors on the body notify the person about where the object is in the front based on what the camera sees.
+This project is about augmenting spatial awareness.
+It was originally designed as a wearable to assist those with visual impairments to navigate cluttered spaces using a RealSense depth camera and vibrotactile feedback.

-#This branch of IRSAW has a lot of changes.
+#This branch of IRSAW significantly alters the original application architecture.

 The changes are listed below